-High quality images and infographics are meant to stick the user on your blog than any other thing.
-Because nowadays people are more attracted towards videos and graphics than taking a minute or two to read the content.
+High-quality images and infographics are meant to stick the user on your blog more than any other thing.
+Because nowadays people are more attracted to videos and graphics than taking a minute or two to read the content.
 So, it is a great way to deliver your message through images.

-17. Formating is a key to give a start with your WordPress blogging posts
+17. Formating is key to giving a start with your WordPress blogging posts

 What could be more specific than being professional with your blog?
-Which will eventually grab people attention and appreciation as well.
+Which will eventually grab people's attention and appreciation as well.

 A messy structure is always skipped but if you keep your blog sorted and organized, it is going to be read by many.

-So, what takes to be an expert piece of the blog?
-Let me share with you some of the important points to stay at a professional pace.
+So, what take to be an expert in formatting blog content?
+Let me share with you some of the important points to staying at a professional pace.